0

 What to avoid:

-• Hot soups, coffee, or tea.
+• Hot soups, coffee, and tea.

 5. Practice Good Oral Hygiene